chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/FMC/FMC_SDRAM_DataMemory/readme.txt

 The user can use the debugger's watch to evaluate "uwTabAddr" and "MSPValue" variables values which should be equal to "0xC00xxxxx".

-The user can use the debugger's watch to evaluate "uwTabAddr" and "MSPValue" variables values which should be equal to "0xC00xxxxx".

 @note Care must be taken when using HAL_Delay(), this function provides accurate delay (in milliseconds)
       based on variable incremented in SysTick ISR.
 This implies that if HAL_Delay() is called from a peripheral ISR process, then the SysTick interrupt must have higher priority (numerically lower) than the peripheral interrupt.
 Otherwise the caller ISR process will be blocked.
       To change the SysTick interrupt priority you have to use HAL_NVIC_SetPriority() function.

-@note The application need to ensure that the SysTick time base is always set to 1 millisecond
+@note The application needs to ensure that the SysTick time base is always set to 1 millisecond
       to have correct HAL operation.